icopy-site/awesome/docs/awesome/awesome-geek-podcasts.md

 * [Iron Sysadmin](https://www.ironsysadmin.com/) - A Podcast by real world sysadmins, for real world sysadmins.
 * [IRL: Because Online Life Is Real Life](https://irlpodcast.org/) - Host Veronica Belmont shares real stories of life online and real talk about the future of the Web.
 IRL is an original podcast from Mozilla.
 * [JavaScript Air](https://javascriptair.com/) - The live broadcast podcast all about JavaScript.
+* [Javascript Jabber](https://devchat.tv/podcasts/js-jabber/) - Weekly podcast discussion about Javascript on the front and back ends.
 * [JS Party](https://changelog.com/jsparty) – A community celebration of JavaScript and the web
 * [Ladybug Podcast](https://ladybug.dev/) – An all lady-hosted tech podcast for all developers with great discussions around how to start coding, the hot technologies right now, how to get your first developer job, imposter syndrome, how to write CSS and more.
 * [Land of Giants](https://www.vox.com/land-of-the-giants-podcast) - Facebook.
 Apple.
 Amazon.
 Netflix.
 Google.
 This podcast examine how it got its power, what it's doing with it, and what might happen to in the future.